BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 )
 ```

-we can compute the midinote by the following formula
+we can compute the midi note by the following formula

 ```isc
 \stepsPerOctave * \octave + \scale.at(\degree + \mtranspose)